collocations.org

 He had just enough strength to reach for the phone.

-find, summon up
+find, muster (esp.
+AmE), summon, summon up

-I''m trying to summon up the strength to do some more work.
+I'm trying to summon up the strength to do some more work.

 She was able to draw on her immense inner strength.